Phone: (845) 257-3450

 The Department of Digital Media & Journalism represents disciplines that combine methods from both the humanities and social sciences in the study of how people share and represent ideas through the mass media.
 Building upon a solid liberal-arts foundation, students in our programs develop theoretical and practical knowledge through challenging and engaging coursework and hands-on experiences that will support their intellectual and professional growth and prepare them for careers and graduate study.

-The Department offers three academic majors, each leading to either the bachelor of arts (B.A.) or bachelor of science (B.S.) degree: Digital Media Production, Digital Media Programming & Management, and Journalism.
-We also offer a minor in Journalism and two interdisciplinary minors: Film & Video Studies (in conjunction with the Department of Art History) and Audio Engineering (in conjunction with the Departments of Theatre Arts and Music).
+The Department offers three academic majors, each leading to either the bachelor of arts (B.A.) or bachelor of science (B.S.) degree: Digital Media Production, Media Studies, and Journalism.
+We also offer a minor in Journalism and support two interdisciplinary minors: Film & Video Studies (in conjunction with the Department of Art History) and Audio Engineering (in conjunction with the Departments of Theatre Arts and Music).

 Students wishing to declare a major in any program of the Department of Digital Media & Journalism must have a 2.0 GPA.
 Journalism majors are required to complete ENG170 Writing and Rhetoric or its equivalent before declaring.
 Students must earn a grade of C- or better in courses that count toward any major or minor in the Department of Digital Media & Journalism.